hyperledger/aries-rfcs/features/0023-did-exchange/README.md

 ## Out-of-Band Invitation

-The DID Exchange Protocol is proceeded by either knowledge of a resolvable DID, or by a `oob-invitation/%VER/invitation` or `oob-request/%VER/request` message from the [Out Of Band Protocols RFC](../0434-outofband/README.md).
-The information from either the resolved DID Document or the `service` attribute of the `invitation` or `request` message is used to construct the `request` message to start the protocol.
+The DID Exchange Protocol is proceeded by either knowledge of a resolvable DID, or by a `out-of-band/%VER/invitation` message from the [Out Of Band Protocols RFC](../0434-outofband/README.md).
+The information from either the resolved DID Document or the `service` attribute of the `invitation` message is used to construct the `request` message to start the protocol.

 ## 1. Exchange Request